Scottish Oatcakes

 What are Oatcakes?

 You can make them yourself using the recipe that follows (it is extremely easy using a food processor).
 However, you should know that not only are they really versatile and delicious, they are sugar free, gluten free and really quite nutritious, and healthy.
 They pair perfectly with cheeses, but also jam and butter.
-Eat them with soup, too.
+You can eat them with soups, too, like red lentil soup or cream of broccoli.

 I’m a bit of a nut about oats and oatmeal, so check out how to make oatmeal (taste better).